-Prosecutors allege Mr Wesselberg was connected to a 15-year scheme, including evading taxes on $1.7m of income and dodging “hundreds of thousands of dollars in federal, state, and local taxes,” according to prosecutors.
+Prosecutors allege Weisselberg was connected to a 15-year scheme, including evading taxes on $1.7m of income and dodging “hundreds of thousands of dollars in federal, state, and local taxes,” according to prosecutors.

-But Mr Weisselberg’s name also appears on other company cheques and documents going back decades, and he would be familiar with its tax returns, its lenders and investors, and is said to track every penny going in and out of the company, according to The Associated Press.
+But Weisselberg’s name also appears on other company cheques and documents going back decades, likely making him familiar with the company’s finances, tax returns, lenders and investors.

 Given his institutional knowledge, the potential testimony and evidence from one of the Trump family’s longest-serving confidants in its sprawling empire could expose the former president in a potential criminal case.

-Now 73 years old, Mr Weisselberg first started working with the Trump family in the 1970s, when he worked under Fred Trump, the former president’s father – long before his son’s legacy of real estate fortunes and failures, bankruptcies, and reality TV ascendance; Mr Weisselberg even appeared briefly as a guest judge on a 2004 episode of NBC’s The Apprentice.
+Now 75 years old, Weisselberg first started working with the Trump family in the 1970s, when he worked under Fred Trump, the former president’s father – long before his son’s legacy of real estate fortunes and failures, bankruptcies, and reality TV ascendance; Weisselberg even appeared briefly as a guest judge on a 2004 episode of NBC’s The Apprentice.

 The Weisselberg family also has grown into the Trumps – his son Barry Weisselberg has managed the Trump Wollman Rink in Central Park, and another son, Jack, is an executive director at Ladder Capital, one of the biggest lenders to the Trump Organization, along with Deutsche Bank.

-Jennifer Weisselberg, who was married to Mr Weisselberg’s son, Barry, for 14 years, has cooperated with the latest investigations and suggested that prosecutors have sought to “flip” the CFO.
+Jennifer Weisselberg, who was married to Weisselberg’s son, Barry, for 14 years, cooperated with the latest investigations and suggested that prosecutors have sought to “flip” the CFO.

 He received limited immunity in the grand jury probe, which would preclude any truthful statements from being used against him in a criminal case.

-In February, the office of Manhattan DA Cyrus Vance obtained years of the former president’s financial documents after a protracted legal battle that reached the US Supreme Court.
+In February 2021, the office of now-former Manhattan District Attorney Cyrus Vance obtained years of the former president’s financial documents after a protracted legal battle that reached the US Supreme Court.